Should socialists form a new political party? Portland DSA recently hosted a political education event that offered three possible answers.

 The Red Caucus representative advocated forming a local Socialist Party ballot line for Oregon state legislature and some municipal and county elections, which could then later join with other local socialist parties to form a national party.
 The idea would be to use the party to propagandize and gradually win supporters.
 The LSC representative said they are “neutral” on the position of party formation in favor of other endeavors, such as mutual aid and neighborhood associations.
 Bread & Roses advocated a “dirty break” with the Democratic Party: using the Democratic ballot line to run insurgent candidates who are independent of the Democratic Party structure now (or to run as independents when appropriate), with the aim of building toward a new party in the future.

-- In practice, there is no difference between realignment (transforming the DP) and a dirty break.
+- In practice, there is no difference between realignment (transforming the Democratic Party) and a dirty break.

-- Socialists in the Democratic Party always succumb to their toxic influence because Dems co-opt everything and demand loyalty.
+- Socialists in the Democratic Party always succumb to their toxic influence because Democrats co-opt everything and demand loyalty.

-- Socialists that run in the Democratic Party funnel resources and voters into the Dems, not DSA.
+- Socialists that run in the Democratic Party funnel resources and voters into the Democrats, not DSA.

-- Associating with the Dems muddies any sort of antagonistic stance; the message is confusing.
+- Associating with the Democrats muddies any sort of antagonistic stance; the message is confusing.

-- Socialists that run in the Democratic Party will discourage some potential supporters because they hate the Dems.
+- Socialists that run in the Democratic Party will discourage some potential supporters because they hate the Democrats.

 - DSA is an activist organization, not a suitable party surrogate.

-- Dirty break lacks a coherent timeline and benchmarks for determining when we should form a party.
+- The dirty break lacks a coherent timeline and benchmarks for determining when we should form a party.

 Another point of disagreement was the role of unions.
-Encouragingly, all the panelists said they support the Rank-and-File Strategy, but Red Caucus and LSC were more bearish on the prospect of involving large unions with conservative leadership in party formation, arguing that, like the Dems, they cannot be reformed.
+Encouragingly, all the panelists said they support the rank-and-file strategy, but Red Caucus and LSC were more bearish on the prospect of involving large unions with conservative leadership in party formation, arguing that, like the Democratic Party, they cannot be reformed.

 Over 100 people attended the panel, and dozens of others watched it livestreamed on Facebook and YouTube, making it the most successful virtual event our chapter has ever had.
 Many chapter members, including all of the panelists and the planning committee, said that they learned a lot and looked forward to repeating the format on another topic.
 Our local Bread & Roses caucus members agreed that we now have a better understanding of how to best represent our positions to other socialists as well as the points of disagreement and unity with our comrades.